Post

 Separate Code Logic and Data

-• Data unrelated to the code’s logic should not be directly inserted into conditional statements but separated into a separate table e.g., It’s preferable to write like the code below rather than the code above.
+• Data unrelated to the code’s logic should not be directly inserted into conditional statements but separated into a separate table. e.g., It’s preferable to write code like the one below rather than the one above.

 1